State of the Physical, Biological and Selected Fishery Resources of Pacific Canadian Marine Ecosystems in 2017

-Since 1999 an annual State of the Pacific Ocean meeting has been held by DFO scientists in the Pacific region to present the results of the most recent year’s monitoring in the context of previous observations and expected future conditions.
-The workshop to review conditions in 2016 was held March 22 and 23, 2017 at the Mary Winspear Centre near the Institute of Ocean Sciences, Sidney, B.C.
-This technical report includes submissions based on the ten-minute presentations given at the meeting.
+Since 1999 an annual State of the Pacific Ocean meeting has been held by DFO scientists in the Pacific Region to present the results of the most recent year’s monitoring in the context of previous observations and expected future conditions.
+The workshop to review ecosystem conditions in 2017 was held March 7 to 8, 2018 at the Vancouver Island Conference Centre in Nanaimo, B.C.
+This technical report includes submissions based on presentations given at the meeting.

 This document is available in PDF format.
 If this document is not accessible to you, please contact the DFO Library to obtain another appropriate format, such as regular print, large print, Braille or audio version.

 Active offer to produce in both official languages

 This report uses scientific and technical terms and is published in the official language of the working group or scientific expert that produced the document.
 If this document is not accessible to you in the official language of your choice, please contact: Jennifer.Boldt@dfo-mpo.gc.ca.